 A Clever New Technique to Tamper with Code

-That’s exactly what the new Trojan Source (CVE-2021-42574) enables attackers to do—insert code that appears to humans as innocuous but is interpreted by compilers in a way that is malicious.
+That’s exactly what the new Trojan Source (CVE-2021-42574) enables attackers to do—insert code that appears to humans as innocuous but is interpreted by compilers in a malicious way.
 It uses bidirectional Unicode variables that under normal circumstances enable things like right-to-left languages to be displayed in a left-to-right manner.
-In a Trojan Source attack, this capability is used to show legitimate-looking source code to humans, while actually leveraging different code and logic upon compiling.
+In a Trojan Source attack, this capability is used to show legitimate-looking source code to humans, while leveraging different code and logic upon compiling.
 Sneaky, right?

 Defending Against Trojan Source